aXenDeveloper/ips-app-advanced-serverlist/README.md

 - Set your own fields for the server:
   - Name,
+  - Own name,
   - IP,
+  - Own IP,
   - Statistics URL,
   - TV URL,
   - Vote URL,
   - Forum URL
 - Highlight for the server,
 - Special badge for the new server,
-- Hiding server owners in button
+- Hiding server owners in button,
+- The scroll that the user can control,
+- Color filling of players,
+- RWD

 ## Table of contents 📖